julien01A/cif_evolution/4. Drawing of cifA and cifB and genetic environment/README.md

 library(gridExtra)
 ```

-Here is the command to create a plot specifically for the different cifA ORF.
-Briefly, we first draw a line corresponding to the length of the cifA ORF for each symbiont, then we add the specific domains for each cifA ORF as well as the ORF-disturbing positions, and finally, we set the titles and theme for better representation:
+Here is the command to create a plot specifically for the *cifA* genes.
+Briefly, we first draw a line corresponding to the length of the *cifA* for each symbiont, then we add the specific domains for each *cifA* as well as the ORF-disturbing positions, and finally, we set the titles and theme for better representation:
 ```
 plot_CIFA<-ggplot(CIFA) +
   geom_segment(aes(x = start, xend = end, y = fragment, yend = fragment), color = "black", size = 1) +